Hans Plesch: Early life

 Born in Wilhelmshaven, Plesch attended the gymnasium in Oldenburg.
-After passing his abitur, he studied law from 1923 at the Ludwig Maximilian University of Munich, the University of Würzburg and the University of Göttingen.
+After passing his abitur, he studied law from 1923 at the Ludwig-Maximilians-Universität München, the University of Würzburg, and the University of Göttingen.
 He also became active in the German Student Corps at these schools.
 He passed the first state law examination in 1930 and, after completing a legal clerkship in Oldenburg, he passed the assessor examination on 19 December 1932.
 From February 1933 he worked as a lawyer in Oldenburg.

 SS and Wehrmacht service

 Plesch first joined the Nazi Party in 1923.
 When the Party was banned in 1924, he joined the Oldenburg branch of the Völkisch-Social Bloc.
 He rejoined the Nazi Party (membership number 347,695) on 1 October 1930 and also became a member of the Schutzstaffel (SS number 4,339) on 1 December 1930.
 From this point on, he worked part-time as a legal adviser with the 24th SS-Standarte in Oldenburg and in November 1932 became a battalion adjutant.
 He was commissioned as an SS-Untersturmführer effective 20 April 1933.
 From 15 May 1934 to 15 April 1936, he was the full-time personnel officer for the SS–Oberabschnitt (Upper Section) Nord, headquartered in Hamburg.
 He was then assigned as the Chief of Staff of SS–Abschnitt (Section) XVI in Magdeburg.
-He left this full time job with the SS on 1 June 1937 to become the manager of his father-in-law's Opel automotive wholesale business in Oldenburg.
+He left this full-time job with the SS on 1 June 1937 to become the manager of his father-in-law's Opel automotive wholesale business in Oldenburg.

 During the Second World War, Plesch was drafted into the Wehrmacht in February 1940 and was also reinstated in the SS in December of that year.
 He participated in military action on the eastern front with the rank of Leutnant of reserves.
 While serving as the commander of the 12th company of the 6th Infantry Regiment, he was awarded the Knight's Cross of the Iron Cross on 21 March 1942.

 Plesch was discharged from the Wehrmacht on 9 February 1943 and was posted to an administrative job at the police headquarters in Düsseldorf for two months.
 On 7 April 1943 he was selected to be acting Police President in Munich, formally taking office on 12 May in succession to SA-Brigadeführer Franz Mayr and becoming permanent on 12 October 1943.
 Plesch attained his final promotion to SS-Brigadeführer on 30 January 1944 and was authorized to wear the uniform of a Generalmajor of police.
 On 30 April 1945, when the city of Munich was liberated by the U.S. 3rd Infantry Division, Plesch was taken into custody.
 No details are known about his internment and denazification.
 He later worked again as an automotive wholesaler in Oldenburg and died there in May 1985.